-6.1.4 Non-Marking Entities
+6.1.4 Non-Marking Characters

-Some character entities, although important for the quality of print rendering do not directly have glyph marks that correspond.
-They are called here non-marking entities.
+Some characters although important for the quality of print rendering do not directly have glyph marks that correspond.
+They are called here non-marking characters.
 Below we have a table of those adopted for the purposes of MathML.
-Their roles are discussed in chapter 3 and chapter 4, respectively.
+Their roles are discussed in Chapter 3 and Chapter 4, respectively.
 The values of the spaces given are recommendations.
-Some of these characters do not already have Unicode values.
-Arbitrary values up in the Private Zone E8 range have been assigned.
+Some of these characters do not have official Unicode values, and some are given as combinations of Unicode characters employing the special mathematics modifier character (U02063).
 The correspondence between the spacing values mentioned below and those in the Unicode descriptions are not exact, but are good matches.